 This section is a reminder of what you need to invest in order to get the biggest impact out of the Special Procedures.

 While the Special Procedures can be very responsive, accessible and flexible, they are also heavily under-resourced.
-So you may have to reach out to them more than once and try to build up a relationship in order to get them to take the action that you seek.
+So you may have to reach out to them more than once and try to build up a relationship with the mandate as a whole (not only the mandate holder but also the staff supporting the mandate) in order to get them to take the action that you seek.

-The limited availability of resources for Special Procedures mean that they:
+The limited availability of resources for Special Procedures means that they:

-Remember also that Special Procedures mandate holders are individuals with their own priorities (and prejudices), and sometimes it simply may not be possible to convince them to work on issues that are priorities for you.
+Remember also that Special Procedures mandate holders are individuals with their own priorities (and biases), and sometimes, it may simply not be possible to convince them to work on issues that are priorities for you.

-Finally, there are no mechanisms to force States to reply to communications, to issue invitations to visit, or to comply with the recommendations made by Special Procedures.
+Ultimately, there are no mechanisms that can compel States to reply to communications, to issue or accept an invitation for a country visit, or to comply with the recommendations made by Special Procedures.
 Once you get the result you want from a Special Procedure, you will have to put some effort into making sure that it translates into change back home.

 When planning to engage with the Special Procedures, you will need to keep in mind:

-Special Procedures can sometimes react within 48 hours, but often it takes several weeks for them to act, so it is important to explain why action is needed by a particular date.
-On the other hand, some of their activities are planned several years in advance, and so you will need to engage far in advance to have an impact.
+Special Procedures can sometimes react within 48 hours, but often it takes several weeks for them to act, so it is important to explain why action is needed by a particular date (for instance on a communication).
+OCall for inputs to a report or visits are however planned in advance so you can easily plan your engagement.

 For example: